KiandaBPM/docs/content/docs/platform/rules/general/success-error-mapping.md

 Success mapping is a concept of **populating** your form fields with **data** that is **retrieved** from a **datasource** using a **data connector**, to learn more about data connectors go to [Data connectors](/docs/platform/connectors/).
 This retrieved data from the datasource is known as a **response**.
 Using this response data, you can populate a field within your form, for example you can retrieve a file which is stored in your SharePoint or Dropbox datasource and populate the retrieved file into a **File field**.
 This will give you the ability to access the retrieved file in your process.

 All data connectors within Kianda may have different response data that can be used to populate fields in a form.
 You can use the **Success mapping** in the rules mentioned in the [When to use](/docs/platform/rules/general/success-error-mapping/#when-to-use) section.
-Take one of the SharePoint rules **Create Site** as an example, go to [Create a site](/docs/platform/rules/sharepoint/create-a-site/) for more details.
-When all information is filled out in the rule, open the on success mapping section. in this specific Create a site rule, you can access three different data properties from the response as shown below:
+Take one of the SharePoint rules [**Create a site**](/docs/platform/rules/sharepoint/create-a-site/) as an example.
+When all information is filled out in the rule, in the **On success mapping** section you can assess the **data object** (response) called **Site properties**.
+From the **Site properties** data object you can access three different pieces of data; **Site Name**, **Site Id** and **Site URL**.
+You can map (populate) those piece of data into fields in your form by selecting a field in the **Form field** section:

 ![Success mapping example](/images/success-mapping.jpg)

-- **Form field** - this field allows you to select a field in your form that you want to store the value from the datasource.
+- **Form field** - this field allows you to select a field in your form to store the value from the datasource.
-- **Data source field or text** - this field allows you to select a data from the datasource select which property of the response data you want to use when populating a field in your Kianda form.
+- **Data source field or text** - this field allows you to select which piece of data your want to retrieve from the datasource, and store it in a form field.
 - **Add mapping** - Click on the **Add mapping** to add more fields for mapping results from the datasource to form fields.
 - **Bin/Trash** **![Bin/Trash button](/images/bin.png)** - Click on the **Bin/Trash** button ![Bin/Trash button](/images/bin.png) to delete a mapping.